My Post-Gallbladder Surgery Diet

 Wondering about your diet after gallbladder surgery?
 I was, too!
 Many doctors will tell you that you can return to a normal diet after a cholecystectomy (gallbladder removal surgery).
 But for many people, that is simply not the case.
 So, what can you eat?
 Are there any foods you should avoid?
 Keep reading to find out!

 I had my gallbladder removed using a procedure called laparoscopic cholecystectomy in October 2010.
 The fact that it was a laparoscopic surgery meant that the healing process after surgery was faster and easier.
 However, my doctor told me it was still important to make sure that I ate the right foods after surgery to aid in healing and avoid digestive issues.

-A few days after my surgery I started to feel hungry again and then I started to really wonder what exactly the right foods were.
-So, I've done a lot of research on the topic and decided to share it here so that others can hopefully benefit from my experience!
-If you will be having surgery or know someone who is having surgery to remove the gallbladder, I hope you find this useful!
+A few days after my surgery I started to feel hungry again—and then I started to really wonder what exactly the right foods were.
+So, I've done a lot of research on the topic and decided to share it here so that others can hopefully benefit from my experience.
+If you will be having surgery, or know someone who is having this procedure, I hope you find this information useful.

 24 Hours After Surgery

 For the first 2-3 days after surgery, you probably won't be very hungry.
 Anesthesia can cause nausea and it is generally recommended that you stay on a clear liquid diet for 24 hours after surgery.
 After that the anesthesia has cleared out of your system completely.